aukeroorda/rascal-lsp-skeletons/README.md

 syntax State = @Foldable state: "state" Id name Trans* out;
 syntax Trans = trans: Id event ":" Id to;
 ```
-You should now be able to open a Rascal console in either of two ways:
+You should now be able to import this module in a Rascal console in either of two ways:
 - Click `Import in new Rascal terminal` at the top of the `Syntax.rsc` source file or
 - Open a Rascal Terminal yourself (cmd/ctrl + shift + P > Create Rascal Terminal), and import using `import Syntax;`.

 ## Working with Java bindings
 In Rascal, you can bind functions to Java, and therefore use Java libraries.
 However, this requires a conversion between Java and Rascal values.
+To convert values between Rascal and Java, we use the library [Vallang](https://github.com/usethesource/vallang).

 ### Making Vallang available
-To convert values between Rascal and Java, we use the library [Vallang]().
 Vallang is available from the [usethesource maven repository](https://releases.usethesource.io/maven/).
 This has to be added as a dependency to the maven project first in the file `pom.xml` as a child of the `project` node:
 ```xml
   <repositories>
     <repository>